-1. Introduction
+1. Introduction and school context

+St Wystan's School is a co-educational independent Prep School situated in Repton, South Derbyshire.
+The school caters for pupils ages 4-11 years of age and is non-selective.
+Pupils travel from the surrounding villages and the towns of Burton on Trent and the city of Derby.
 St Wystan's School and its governing body recognises its duty towards safeguarding and promoting the welfare of children as set out in Section 175/157 of the Education Act 2002.